Simsreal/simsreal/CONTRIBUTING.md

 ## Principles
 Your contributions should have these principles in mind:
-1. Modularity
-- [ ] the addition/removal of codes do not break the system
-- [ ] the code you added can be easily re-used
+1. Modularity and reusability: the addition/removal of codes do not break the system and can be easily re-used and integrated.
-2. Type annotations
-3. Inheritance of abstract classes
+2. Type-annotated functions, parameters, and classes.
+3. Inheritance of abstract classes: most classes implemented in `human` have their inheritance from abstracted concepts defined in `intelligence` submodule.
+This is a necessary step to reinforce our [Beliefs on AGI](#beliefs-on-agi) and make sure your contributions are consistent with the overall design.

-Most classes implemented in `human` have their inheritance from abstracted concepts defined in `intelligence` submodule.
+For example, most classes implemented in `human` have their inheritance from abstracted concepts defined in `intelligence` submodule.
 This is a necessary step to reinforce our [Beliefs on AGI](#beliefs-on-agi) and make sure your contributions are consistent with the overall design.

 ## What you can contribute